-This disease occurs in Europe; the pathogen was apparently introduced from northeastern North America, where it does not cause disease, to the UK shortly before 1945, when it was first noticed there.
+This disease occurs in Europe.
+The pathogen was apparently introduced from the Great Lakes region of North America, where it does not cause disease, to the UK shortly before 1945, when it was first noticed there.

 Known as Rußrindenkrankheit in German, it should not be confused with sooty-bark canker of aspen.
 It’s interesting that these diseases have similar names, because it is for entirely different reasons.
 The ‘soot’ in the aspen disease is decomposed inner bark that fragments to dust.
 That of the maple disease refers to the incredible masses of airborne conidia released when the outer bark falls away.
 The conidia are a risk to forest workers around the dead and diseased trees, requiring mitigation.

-- A. platanoides (Norway maple in English, Spitzahorn in German), and
+- A. platanoides.
+Norway maple in English, Spitzahorn in German.

-- A. negundo (box elder or Manitoba maple in North America, ashleaf maple in the UK, Eschen-Ahorn in German).
+- A. negundo.
+Box elder or Manitoba maple in North America, ashleaf maple in the UK, Eschen-Ahorn in German.
+Although its natural distribution overlaps with that of Cryptostroma corticale in North America, it is known to be attacked only in Europe.

 Cryptostroma corticale is the pathogen (this nice-sounding name means roughly “hidden stroma in the bark”).
 It was originally described in London, Ontario in 1898.